AGH-CEAI/aegis_docker/utils/containers_registry/README.md

 ```

 ## Setup the clients
-The easiest way is to provide the registry adress manually:
+The easiest way is to provide the registry address manually:
 ```bash
 sudo vim /etc/containers/registries.conf
 ```

-Assuming that `HOSTNAME` is your host IP adress:
+Assuming that `HOSTNAME` is your host IP address:
 ```
 [[registry]]
 location = "HOSTNAME:5000"